• Sign up for free email newsletter

 Many members’ kids (and the kids of non-members, as well) work as caddies, lifeguards, or food and beverage servers.

-The pool area, new in 2014, is gorgeous.
+The pool area, built in 2014, is gorgeous.
 Its Sunset Terrace area is our favorite part of the Club.
 (We’re not members, mind you, but sometimes we get invited to events.)

 Kids are embraced at the Club.
 Gotta give them happy memories of long afternoons perfecting their backhand to ensure a pipeline of members.
 Youth golf, a caddying program, swimming, tennis, and more keep the progeny moving in the right circles.